hashicorp/terraform-website/README.md

 There are various GitHub refs that will cause docs content to be deployed to terraform.io, and these may vary on a repo-to-repo basis but generally speaking, these are limited to `stable-website`, `main`, and a few others.

-Changes will be deployed to terraform.io roughly every hour
+Changes will be deployed to terraform.io roughly every hour.

 > For more info, see Vercel's docs on [ISR](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration).